All comparisons

 • Student, research, and nonprofit discount: 40% off

-That makes Paraspeech much more expensive than Speakmac for a single-Mac daily dictation buyer.
+That makes Paraspeech meaningfully more expensive than Speakmac for a single-Mac daily dictation buyer.
 But it is still relevant because it is not competing mainly as a cheap tool.
-It is competing as a private, local, polished, Germany-based Mac dictation app.
+It is competing as a private, local, polished Mac dictation app with a premium product surface.

 Cost windowSpeakmacParaspeech